jmdopereiro/totalhrmanagement/README.md

 In your local environment the file local_db.bin represents the datastore, and is located under the WEB-INF appengine-generated directory.

-Your could generate the directory:
+You can generate the directory:

 mkdir target/totalhrmanagement-1.0-SNAPSHOT/WEB-INF/appengine-generated